Cryptacular/config-service/README.md

 ---

-A website with API that allows the user to generate a configuration file based on settings, similar to something we'd use for InfoSmart Web.
+A website with API that allows the user to generate a configuration file based on various input parameters.
 It will be hosted on AWS.

+Possible use case: A/B testing.

 ## Features